ALIPHATICHYD/AMPLICATION-ENGINEERING-TASK/README2.md

 ## Purpose

-What is the purpose of this plugin and what exactly does it do.
+The purpose of this plugin is to provide additional functionality to the application build process.
+It enhances the build process by performing specific actions or adding new features to the final application.

 ## Configuration